CTSRD-CHERI/device-model-riscv/README.md

 QEMU emulator is used in this project.

+### Prerequisites

+You need CHERI LLVM installed.
+You can build that using [cheribuild](https://github.com/CTSRD-CHERI/cheribuild):

+    $ ./cheribuild.py -d llvm

-### First, build this project
+### To build this project

+    $ env CROSS_COMPILE=$HOME/cheri/output/sdk/bin/riscv64-unknown-freebsd- CC=$HOME/cheri/output/sdk/bin/clang \
-    $ make purecap
+      make purecap

-Alternatively, you can build using [cheribuild](https://github.com/CTSRD-CHERI/cheribuild):
+Alternatively, you can build using cheribuild:

     $ ./cheribuild.py device-model